Al-Qaeda in the Arabian Peninsula

-In 2011, AQAP created Ansar al-Sharia (جماعة أنصار الشريعة, Jamā‘at Anṣār ash-Sharī‘ah, "Group of the Helpers of the Sharia") as a subsidiary organization which would operate exclusively within Yemen.
-The group was created in order to appeal to youth and their issues within only Yemen and to distance themselves from the reputation attributed to the pan-Islamist al-Qaeda.
-It was Ansar al-Sharia which established various emirates across southern Yemen, though despite its nominal independence the group is widely understood as being a rebrand or direct extension of AQAP.
+Formed as a merger of al-Qaeda's Saudi and Yemeni branches in 2009, AQAP was established with the aim of carrying out mass-casualty terrorist attacks in several countries across the world on behalf of al-Qaeda Central.
+In 2011, AQAP created Ansar Al-Sharia (جماعة أنصار الشريعة, Jamā‘at Anṣār ash-Sharī‘ah, "Group of the Helpers of the Sharia") as a subsidiary organization which would operate exclusively within Yemen.
+The group was created in order to appeal to youth and their issues within only Yemen and to distance themselves from the reputation attributed to the al-Qaeda organization.
+It was Ansar Al-Sharia which established various emirates across southern Yemen, though despite its nominal independence the group is widely understood as being a rebrand or direct extension of AQAP.

+AQAP espouses a radical interpretation of the Wahhabi ideology, characterized by incitement to sectarian violence against Sufis and Shias in Yemen.
 In addition to its activities within the Arabian Peninsula, AQAP has conducted several high-profile attacks in the Western world such as the attempted bombing of Northwest Airlines Flight 253 in 2009, the 2015 Charlie Hebdo shooting, and the 2019 Naval Air Station Pensacola shooting.
 The group has been designated a terrorist organization by the United Nations, United States, Saudi Arabia, UAE and several other countries.